Horizon371/Raspberry-pi-project/README.md

 <ul>
   <li>Flash an SD card with the <a href = "https://www.raspberrypi.org/software/operating-systems/#raspberry-pi-os-32-bit">Raspberry Pi OS</a>.
 The <i>desktop and recommended software </i>option should cover all the software dependencies
   <ul>
-    <li> If you already have an OS flashed, then make sure that you have python3 and pip installed</li>
+    <li> If you already have an OS flashed, then make sure that you have python 3 and pip installed</li>
   </ul>
   <li>Install the PyAudio library</div> </li>
   <li>Connect the GPIO ports as the schematics above ( GPIO 17 and Ground ) </li>